helenb/slides/slides.md

 <!--
 First of all let's have a chat about frames.

 I wrote my first line of html when I was an english literature student who ought not to have been seen dead in the underground college computer room.
 I made a website on geocities about kids tv programmes - long since lost sadly - but I do remember using frames for my layout.

-it was a way of using just one file for navigation items but without any serverside code.
+One of the reasons I did that, was that it allowed me to use just one file for my navigation items but without any serverside code.

 So we had the frameset element which declared a layout with rows or cols, a bit like the textarea element.